-In June 2011, we leave our San Francisco home to travel the world in search of these “Supergays”.
+In June 2011, cheapest we leave our San Francisco home to travel the world in search of these “Supergays”.
 We write about our journeys as a lesbian couple and share the accounts of these extraordinary individuals that we meet during our not-so-straight travels.

 We are in the process of nailing down our itinerary.
-The countries are pretty settled (this was quite a negotiation process, and we had to remind ourselves that this wouldn’t be the only time in our lives we would ever get to travel.)
+The countries are pretty settled (this was quite a negotiation process, more about and we had to remind ourselves that this wouldn’t be the only time in our lives we would ever get to travel.)
 Part of the challenge is that we want to visit new places, but between the two of us we have already covered much of the globe prior to being together.
 In the end, we used the following criteria for choosing our destinations:

 Places where the LGBT movement is just starting to take shape.
 We are interested in documenting queer life in societies where LGBT awareness is still nascent.
 Our goal is to find the brave souls who are leading the charge for gay rights and tell their stories.